RABBI ARIEL EDRY

 Rabbi Ariel Edry was born and raised in Eretz Israel.
 When he was 21 he immigrated to America to attend Yeshiva.
 He received Smicha from Talmudic University where he studied under Rabbi Yochanan Zweig, Shlita.
 Shortly before receiving Smicha, Rabbi Edry graduated with a Bachelors in Talmudic Law from Talmudic University where he continued to study until receiving both a Masters and Doctorate degree in Jewish Education.
 After serving as a Rabbi for the Yeshiva of Miami, Rabbi Edry founded Shorashim, a kiruv organization, which connects young, Jewish teens with Torah and Jewish life.”

 Rabbi Edry has been teaching since 2006.
 In addition to teaching Torah, Rabbi Edry is the president of BHD properties Group.
 Prior to that he ran a successful luxury car rental group for tourists on Miami Beach.
 Even though Rabbi Edry is over 6’4”, he still can’t play basketball to save himself.
 He has a passion for cars and real estate.
 However, Rabbi Edry’s first passion is helping to bring young adults closer to Torah.
-Rabbi Edry is married and has five children.
+Rabbi Edry is married and has six children.

 RABBI ABRAHAM LEVY

-Rabbi, filmmaker and Chef, Avi Levy has always had a creative streak since early childhood.
+Rabbi, Filmmaker and Chef, Avi Levy has always had a creative streak since early childhood.
 Born and raised in Miami, FL., Rabbi Levy has a BS degree from Florida State University in Geography and Social Science, however he has made his livelihood as a filmmaker and as a chef.
 As a Ba’al Teshuva, Rabbi Levy had the influence of Rabbi Shlomo Carlbach as a youth.
 He spent many Shabbat’s at the same table as ‘Shlomo’ when he would spend the winters in Florida.

 MORI GIL GRAFI